Cynthia Ambres, M.D., M.S.

 Physician Executive with 30 years of experience in provider and payer practice and administration.
-Consulting professional focusing on corporate strategic planning, care and payment re-design, wellness, and physician alignment.
+Consulting professional focusing on corporate strategic planning, recruitment, board development, wellness, and physician alignment.

-With 30 years of experience in clinical medicine and health care management Dr. Ambres has influenced all aspects of the health care industry, including hospital, payer and medical group management.
+With over 30 years of experience in clinical medicine and health care management, Dr. Ambres has influenced all aspects of the health care industry, including hospitals, payers, medical groups, and boards.

-Dr. Ambres is a partner in the Health Care Strategy Practice of KPMG and is a member of the Global Healthcare Center of Excellence.
-She leads the National Provider Healthcare Advisory Practice and is Healthcare lead of the Strategy Group.
-Her focus is in on care delivery system re-design, pre-merger evaluation, post-merger integration, telehealth and telemedicine, and physician alignment.
+Dr. Ambres was most recently a partner in the Health Care Strategy Practice of KPMG and a member of the Global Healthcare Center of Excellence.
+She has lead the National Provider Healthcare Advisory Practice and was Healthcare lead of the Strategy Group.
+Her focus was on care delivery system re-design, due-diligence and post-merger integration, telehealth, innovation, and physician and board alignment.